jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI, [@!RFC6480]) to secure inter-domain routing ([@RFC4271]) on the internet.
-RPKI enables internet number resource holders to cryptographically assert about their registered IP addresses and autonomous system numbers to help prevent route hijacks and leaks.
+RPKI enables internet number resource holders to cryptographically assert about their registered IP addresses and autonomous system numbers to prevent route hijacks and leaks.
 To that end, RPKI defines the following cryptographic profiles:

 * Route Origin Authorization (ROA, [@!RFC6482] and [@!I-D.ietf-sidrops-rfc6482bis] (obsoletes [@!RFC6482])) where a
   Classless Inter-Domain Routing (CIDR, [@!RFC1519]) address block holder cryptographically asserts about the origin